Deadairx/Telegram-Karaoke-Queue/README.md

 - `/next`: Play the next video in the queue (session owner only)
 - `/current`: Display the video playing now
 - `/history`: View all videos previously played
+- `/devices`: List all available Chromecast devices on your network
+- `/set-device [device name]`: Set which Chromecast device to use (session owner only)

 ## Casting Functionality

-The bot includes a simulated casting functionality.
+The bot includes Chromecast integration using the `rust_cast` crate and macOS's `dns-sd` command for device discovery.
 When the session owner uses the `/next` command, the bot:

 1. Pops the next video from the queue
 2. Updates the current playing video
-3. Simulates casting to a device (currently a placeholder for real implementation)
+3. Discovers Chromecast devices on your network using `dns-sd`
+4. Connects to a specified or default Chromecast device
+5. Casts the YouTube video to the device
-4. Tracks the video in history
+6. Tracks the video in history

-In a real implementation, this would connect to a Chromecast or other casting device to actually play the video.
+If no Chromecast device is specified, the bot will use the first available device it finds on your network.

 ## Future Enhancements

 - [x] a message containing a youtube link should automatically be added to the queue
 - [x] Display video titles and usernames in queue
-- [x] Casting functionality to a Chromecast/TV (simulated)
+- [x] Casting functionality to a Chromecast/TV
 - [x] `/current` to display the video playing now
 - [x] `/history` to see all videos previously played
-- [ ] Implement actual connection to Chromecast devices
+- [x] Implement actual connection to Chromecast devices
 - [ ] Persistent storage for sessions and queue items
 - [ ] Prioritize queue so users who haven't gone in a while get queued up sooner
 - [ ] Admin controls for managing sessions
 - [ ] Support for other video platforms
 - [ ] Send message to user when their video is next in line
+- [ ] Support for other operating systems

 See [ORIGINAL_REQUIREMENTS.md](ORIGINAL_REQUIREMENTS.md) for the initial project requirements and design notes.